Hobonker/Unicorn-Lamp-Highway/JOURNAL.md

 # Unicorn Lamp

 # 5/24/25
 I brainstormed what I wanted to do this day.
-I wanted to build something cool to put into my dorm and I decided to go for a lamp since I had some lights and microcontrollers left over from an old project I did before highway so it was a good way to repurpose it.
-I went through my old stuff to make sure it would work for this project and then did some research online about lamps and tinkered with my LEDs and Arduino.
+I wanted to build something cool to put into my dorm and I decided to go for a lamp.
+I did research on what I wanted to use and then did my schematic.

-Time ~ 2 hrs
+Time ~ 3 hrs

 # 5/26/25
 Realizing I need to lock in I started modeling the base